una/personal-goals/happy-moments/2016_happy-moments.md

 05/05/2016
 ---
 Cinco de mayo!
-I got lunch with Alison House today and we went to Frank and talekd about all of the things and it was great :)
+I got lunch with Alison House today and we went to Frank and talked about all of the things and it was great :)

 05/06/2016
 ---